 Our coven tries very hard to follow the Wiccan rule of three (we’ve covered that more here) which means we avoid trying to interfere with free will or acting against anyone else.
 If you break this rule the spell could backfire so if you’re not entirely sure you could consider something like a protection spell for someone else instead.
 There are some instances where it’s in the better good to stop someone from doing harm.

-I do caution you using this ritual without proper cause.
+I do caution you against using this ritual without proper cause.
 A binding spell should not be used lightly but if it’s for the greater good then at least make sure you take our magick ability test so we can pinpoint your innate strengths before casting.

 Assuming you’re certain it’s binding magick you need to use, our coven has two main spells you can use.